nbahador/NeuroDominanceTrackerApp/README.md

 - Click on the "Run" button to open the user interface.

 ### 2. Upload Your File
+-  Place the "fieldtrip-master" folder and the "abfload.m" script in the same directory as the NeuroDominanceTracker GUI executable.
 -  Upload your file.
 -  Enter the sampling frequency (e.g., 5000 Hz).

 ### 3. Perform Analysis
 - Click on the "Perform Analysis" button.